Digital Forensics & Incident Response

 Laptops must have access to a Windows installation either as a virtual machine or on the laptop directly.
-VMware Workstation, Player, or Fusion must be installed.
+VMware workstation or VMware player must be installed.
+VMplayer can be downloaded and used for free for purposes of this course.
 A PDF reader is also required.
 If students wish to examine evidence from their own Windows installation, they must have a decompression tool that can handle a wide variety of formats (tar, gzip, bzip, RAR, etc) installed.
-7zip and WinRar meet this criteria and are free.
+7zip and Winrar meet this criteria and are free.

 What Students Will Be Provided With